zazull555/developer-challenge-api/README.md

 * Two or more distinct components demonstrating component hierarchy
 * At least one service that interfaces with the REST API
 * At least one unit test per component
+* The use of a CSS pre-processing tool like SCSS/LESS

 > This starter kit provides the basic API you will need to complete your coding challenge.
 See [Using the REST API](#using-the-rest-api) for more information.